danielaparker/jsoncons/doc/ref/corelib/basic_json.md

-A `basic_json` is a union type that can hold one of a number of possible data members, some that require an allocator (a long string, byte string, array, or object), and others that are trivially copyable that do not (an empty object, short string, number, boolean, or null).
+A `basic_json` is a union type that can hold one of a number of possible data members, some that require an allocator (a long string, byte string, array, or object), and other trivially copyable ones that do not (an empty object, short string, number, boolean, or null).
 The data member may be tagged with a [semantic_tag](semantic_tag.md) that provides additional information about its value.
 The sizeof a `basic_json` regardless of its template parameters is normally 16 bytes.